 The North Face is rarely found in department stores except for Macy’s and Sears, leaving customers having to either order online, find a TNF store near them, or hope that their local REI or outdoor gear store carries TNF.

 As far as activities and budget, these two factors go hand in hand.
-Both Columbia and TNF produce technical jackets that can handle weather extremes with ease.
-Both brands offer well-constructed jackets that are unlikely to become damaged when cared for reasonably.
+Both Columbia and TNF produce technical jackets that can handle cold weather extremes with ease.
+Both brands offer well-constructed jackets that are warm and unlikely to become damaged when cared for reasonably.
 Where the brands do start to veer from one another is cost versus value.

 The North Face is widely known to be a bit of a pricey brand, putting it up in the “elite” of outdoor apparel.
 Considering their quality compared to their price, many serious outdoor enthusiasts tend to put TNF in the luxury category as there isn’t a huge difference in the quality of their jackets compared to less expensive brands.
 Columbia is a very reasonably priced brand for the most part.